Lanruoj/To-do-list/src/README.md

 3. Add a task to the todo-list with time information
     - Asks for user to add a task
-    - Stores time added with task object (using datetime module)
     - Asks user if the task has a deadline/due-date
         - If the time isn't in the specified format, throw an error and ask again
     - If it does, stores deadline with the task object